swatinamdev2812/InvBook/README.md

   - Integrated **Serilog** for structured logging.
   - Custom **Exception Handling Middleware** to manage API errors.
 - **Docker Support**: The application is containerized for easy deployment.
+- **Unit Testing**:
+  - Uses xUnit for testing
+  - Moq is used to mock dependencies
+  - Tests cover scenarios for booking, max booking validation, and cancellation

 ## Technologies Used